bfanselow/DataScience/README.md

 ---

 ## Machine Learning Projects
-Each Machine-Learning project in the **ML_PROJECTS** folder has its own *README* file with discussion on the relevant ML topics for that project (background, algorithms, etc.).
  * **SHAM (Spam/Ham Analysis Engine)**: Simple Text-Classification using Naive-Bayes and SVM models to detect Spam.
  * **FakeNewsDetection**: Simplistic fake-news detector using PassiveAggressiveClassifier linear-regression model.

+Below is a dicussion of the basic Machine-Learning concpets, ML-Mathematics and the (Python) tools common to all of those projects.
+Each Machine-Learning project in the **ML_PROJECTS** folder has its own *README* file with a more in-depth discussion on the ML topics relevent to that project (background, algorithms, etc.).

 ---
-Below is a dicussion of ML Mathematics and the (Python) tools common to all of those projects.
+## Basic Data-Science Steps (though not always this linear - typcially more cycle/iterative in practice)
+ 1) Frame the problem: understaning business need.
+ 2) Import Raw Data needed
+ 3) Format conversion/normalization: get all data into standard format for a single process to handle all remaining steps 4 Rough Data Cleaning
+   - Handling Missing values
+   - Handling Corrupted values
+ 5) Understand/explore the data
+   - Pattern Detection
+   - Distribution analysis
+   - Outlier Detection
+ 6) Fine Cleaning and Feature Engineering (perparing data for Machine-Learning algorithms)
+    - Scaling and normalization: adjusting the range and center of data to ease learning and improve the interpretation of our results.
+    - Filling missing values: Real-world datasets often have missing values.
+    - Feature selection: removing features because they are unimportant, redundant, or outright counterproductive to learning.
+    - Feature coding: choosing a set of symbolic values to represent different categories.
+    - Feature extraction: moving from low-level features that are unsuitable for learning (we get poor testing results) to higher-level features which are useful for learning.
+ 7) Predictive (ML) modelling: train and validate models.
+ 8) Interpreting results: visualiizing outcomes

 ---
 ## Machine Learning Mathematics